nix4cyber/n4c/network/scanning.md

 ### NSE (Nmap Scripting Engine)

 Nmap has a powerful scripting engine that can be used to automate tasks and perform advanced scans.
-You can use the `-sC` option to enable the default scripts:
+You can use the `-sC` option to enable the default scripts, which allows you to get more information about the services running on the target:

 ```bash
 nmap <ip> -sC